 In an effort to encourage female customers to open checking accounts, US banks began creating and widely advertising “stocking rooms”.
 Women of the era largely regarded banks as “masculine” and untrustworthy, and chose to carry cash and valuables in their stockings instead.
 A “stocking room” was meant to provide a safe haven for women doing business at the bank, away from the masculine element and presumably, spitoons.

-The Federal Reserve Act creates the Federal Reserve, which acts as the first successful centralized bank in the US.
+The Federal Reserve Act creates the Federal Reserve, which was the most successful attempt at creating a central bank in the US.
 The Act also allowed the Fed to create a nationwide clearinghouse for checks, although the system was not widely embraced until the 1920s.
 By 1920, over 26,000 banks in the United States were clearing checks through the Federal Reserve.

 During this time period, the amount of checking accounts in the United States doubled.